 As always, we encourage you to seek similar assurances from other services that you use, specifically any financial services, product providers etc that you rely on and any cloud based backup or hosted services you may be using.

-This email address is being protected from spambots.
+If you have any questions, please feel free to contact our technical support at This email address is being protected from spambots.
 You need JavaScript enabled to view it.